--------------------

 “My body holds captive a restless spirit.

-He settles my head on his drum beat chest; a song he says I should not hear.
+He settles my head on his drum beat chest; a song he says I should not sing.

-“My heart belongs to one high elder’s flower.
+“My heart belongs to the High Elder’s flower.

-Come abide me, two-spirit, with the shadows by the river.”
+Come.
+Abide me, Two-spirit, in the shadows by the river.”

 --------------------